TheBranchDriftCatalyst/microblog/README.md

 Slightly due to the above, handling auth was possibly the most time intensive thing.
 Might consider next time looking into next-auth however, the auth flow for JWT tokens is not actually complicated but it is not trivial either.
 The frontend auth state management works but needs to be polished and handle token refresh and auto logout in a more user friendly way- torn between sliding and non sliding jwt tokens

 - UNtil refresh, sliding and ful lauth context lifecycle hooks are implemented frontend auth is at the moment brittle.

+**Frontend API**
+This is a pattern i would like to solidify and get rid of frontend api entirely and move to just api useHooks (useRecentStories, useCreatePost, etc).
+This is a better abstraction and will make the code more maintainable.

 # Misc Notes